AndyYuan-Oni/Employee-Tracker/README.md

 # Employee-Tracker

-A manager wants to generate a webpage that displays his/her team's basic info so that he/she can have quick access to emails and GitHub profiles.
+A business owner want to be able to view and manage the departments, roles, and employees in his/her company So that he/she can organize and plan his/her business

 ## Description

-This app generate a HTML page according to user input.

-the profile will include the following info:
+This app is used through terminal only.
+It has the function of:

+* Add departments, roles, employees

+* View departments, roles, employees

-* All employee will have name, id, and email.
+* Update employee roles
-* Manager will have office number.
-* Engineer will have github.
-* Intern will have school.

-Enter of all the employee info will be inquired and generated.

 ## How to Use

+Down load the file.

+Open mysql and copy pasete from schema.sql, and run.

+for some semo data, run seeds.sql.

-Down load the file, open terminal to app.js route.
+Open terminal to server.js route.

 In console, type in:
 ```